 During this time, our staff will have the opportunity to address many aspects of our grant funding program with an eye toward greater equity and more strategic funding.
 We plan to conduct an evaluation of EMSWCD’s grants program in light of changes in the context of our regional funding, to implement new DEI (Diversity, Equity and Inclusion) and other strategic initiatives, and to more fully engage with partners, grantees and other stakeholders about the future of our grants program.

 Our hope is that through the work we accomplish during this “strategic pause,” our grants program will become more effective and more responsive to our diverse communities.

-Please follow our website for more detailed information in the weeks to come.
 Please contact Suzanne Easton, Grants Program Manager, if you have any questions: email@example.com.

 We recently informed you of EMSWCD’s decision to take a “Strategic Pause” for the 2021 PIC cycle, suspending the competitive grant opportunity for one year.
 As stated, EMSWCD is committed to supporting our grantees and partners through this challenging time, and we intend to do this by extending some current grants and offering non-competitive new grants for our regular grantees for the fiscal year 2021/22.

 Our priority is to support those organizations that have come to depend on PIC funds to carry out their regular programming.
 While this will certainly leave some worthwhile projects ineligible, we believe this pause in the EMSWCD grant program will reap long-term benefits for all the communities we serve.

 With these goals in mind, we have developed specific eligibility criteria for continued funding during this period.
 To receive 2021 PIC funding, the prior PIC grantee will:

 - Have been awarded at least 2 PIC grants within the last 4 years.

 - Be in good standing with solid past performance (COVID impacts taken into account).